 Yet the light, with the absence of any set design at all, also manages to extenuate the frustrated rage of our male leads.
 It highlights the shadows of their inner power struggles and the darkness that brews inside a person when they are unkind.

-Another production forced to be staged for online viewing, The Colour Purple’s messages of self-love, powerful relationships and the simplicity of kindness and its return is poignant and beautiful.
+Another production forced to be staged for online viewing, The Color Purple’s messages of self-love, powerful relationships and the simplicity of kindness and its return is poignant and beautiful.